Zakariae-BAHARI/Zakariae-BAHARI/README.md

 # Hi there, I'm Zakariae BAHARI 👋

-I'm a passionate Data Engineer with a focus on Cloud Data Engineering.
+I'm a passionate AI & Data Engineer with a focus on Cloud Data Engineering and generative AI.
 My journey is driven by a love for learning, automating tasks, and creating impactful projects that solve real-world problems.

  ### About Me
 - 🎓 Currently, I'm pursuing a degree in AMOA & Project Management Engineering at INPT.